-Peet's Funds Management and Joint Ventures contributed approximately 69% of the Group's EBITDA7,8 in FY21.
+Peet's Funds Management and Joint Ventures contributed approximately 69% of the Group's EBITDA^{7,8} in FY21.

-EBITDA is a non-IFRS measure that includes effects of non-cash movements in investments in associates and joint ventures.

-Before inter-segment transfers and other unallocated item
+- 6 Includes equivalent lots - 7 EBITDA is a non-IFRS measure that includes effects of non-cash movements in investments in associates and joint ventures. - 8 Before inter-segment transfers and other unallocated items